 Process for adding/changing logical data types.

 Just adding a new logical data type to the domaindetail table or making changes to the domaindetail data is not sufficient to actually see these changes in NASIS because NASIS is metadata driven and the list logical data types are coming from the MetadataDomainDetail table, not the domaindetail table.
-There are two options for showing changes to the logical data types in NASIS: 1)Release a new version of NASIS which includes the domaindetail changes or 2)Make the changes to the logical data type in the MetadataDomainDetail table on the NASIS server database, wait a day, then reinitialize your local NASIS client database.
+There are two options for showing changes to the logical data types in NASIS: 1)Release a new version of NASIS which includes the domaindetail changes or 2)Make the changes to the logical data type in the MetadataDomainDetail table on the NASIS server database, wait a day, then reinitialfize your local NASIS client database.
 There is a nightly BCP process at NITC that downloads all of the metadata tables from the NASIS server database, which is used when a NASIS client data is reinitialized.
 The DomainID value for logical data type is 737.

 Attribute Field Size - For attributes that have attribute logical data type = string, you can specify the length of the string.
 You would not specify a field size for columns that have a physical data type of varchar(max).